 The Headquarters Agreement signed between UNESCO and Italy on 27 April 1957 gave a home to a new organization, ICCROM.
 Sixty years have now passed, and the dialogue with ICCROM’s host country is arguably now more important than ever.

 Today, Italy is taking a leading role in cultural heritage protection at the international level, a role made clear through multiple diplomatic and humanitarian developments.
 This aspect of Italy’s foreign policy and cultural diplomacy is both the raison d’être and explanation for ICCROM’s location in Italy.
-The year 2016 saw many opportunities for collaboration between ICCROM and its host country on these vital themes.
+Recent years have seen many opportunities for collaboration between ICCROM and its host country on these vital themes.

 In the 60 years of ICCROM’s presence in Italy, the collaboration framework has greatly evolved.
 Born at the aftermath of the Second World War, ICCROM was called – in the first years of its activity – to address the issues of the post-war reconstruction, issues supported strongly by Italian institutions.
 In the early 1960s, ICCROM contributed to international campaigns in which Italy was a driving force — recovery from the Florence floods, the transfer of the Abu Simbel monument and other initiatives as well.
 In more recent years, as Italy has strengthened its cultural diplomacy beyond its borders, ICCROM has offered an ideal platform for joint initiatives in a worldwide scenario, addressing the growing complexity of the themes proposed by cultural heritage.